Created with a dedication to innovation in the areas of Physical Therapy curriculum and teaching methodologies.

 - A student must perform at the appropriate level of generic abilities and criteria as outlined in the Professional Behaviors Plan.

-- Students must provide evidence of immunizations, CPR/AED certification, First Aid training, health insurance, malpractice insurance coverage and criminal background checks as detailed in the Program's Student Guidebook.
+- Students must provide evidence of immunizations, CPR/AED and First Aid certification, health insurance, professional liability insurance coverage and criminal background checks as detailed in the Program's Student Guidebook.

 - Successfully complete a cumulative personal /professional portfolio.